Dog: Neutering

 Neutering is the sterilization of animals via gonadectomy, which is an orchidectomy (castration) in dogs and ovariohysterectomy (spay) in bitches.
 Neutering reduces problems caused by hypersexuality, especially in male dogs.
 Spayed females are less likely to develop cancers affecting the mammary glands, ovaries, and other reproductive organs.
 However, neutering increases the risk of urinary incontinence and pyometra in bitches, prostate cancer in dogs, and osteosarcoma, hemangiosarcoma, cruciate ligament rupture, obesity, and diabetes mellitus in either sex.

 Neutering is the most common surgical procedure in dogs less than a year old in the US and is seen as a control method for overpopulation.
 Neutering often occurs as early as 6–14 weeks in shelters in the US.
 The American Society for the Prevention of Cruelty to Animals (ASPCA) advises that dogs not intended for further breeding should be neutered so that they do not have undesired puppies that may later be euthanized.
 However, the Society for Theriogenology and the American College of Theriogenologists made a joint statement that opposes mandatory neutering; they said that the cause of overpopulation in the US is cultural.

 Neutering is less common in most European countries, especially in Nordic countries—except for the UK, where it is common.
 In Norway neutering is illegal unless for the benefit of the animal's health (e.g., ovariohysterectomy in case of ovarian or uterine neoplasia).
 Some European countries have similar laws to Norway, but their wording either explicitly allows for neutering for controlling reproduction or it is allowed in practice or by contradiction through other laws.
 Italy and Portugal have passed recent laws that promote it.
 Germany forbids early-age neutering, but neutering is still allowed at the usual age.
 In Romania neutering is mandatory except for when a pedigree to select breeds can be shown.

 Inbreeding depression

 A common breeding practice for pet dogs is to mate them between close relatives (e.g., between half- and full-siblings).
-In a study of seven dog breeds (the Bernese Mountain Dog, Basset Hound, Cairn Terrier, Brittany, German Shepherd Dog, Leonberger, and West Highland White Terrier), it was found that inbreeding decreases litter size and survival.
+In a study of seven dog breeds (the Bernese Mountain Dog, Basset Hound, Cairn Terrier, Brittany, German Shepherd, Leonberger, and West Highland White Terrier), it was found that inbreeding decreases litter size and survival.
 Another analysis of data on 42,855 Dachshund litters found that as the inbreeding coefficient increased, litter size decreased and the percentage of stillborn puppies increased, thus indicating inbreeding depression.
 In a study of Boxer litters, 22% of puppies died before reaching 7 weeks of age.
 Stillbirth was the most frequent cause of death, followed by infection.
 Mortality due to infection increased significantly with increases in inbreeding.